tas014/flywheel-technical-task/README.md

 - Add deadline notification options.
 - Add a priority property to the schema to handle larger projects.
 - Thoroughly test the UI and accessibility.
+- Improve Mobile UI, it currently works but there's room for improvement.